Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

 \subsubsection{Illustration on the energy functional}

-Let $\Pi$ be the canonical normal project defined on the tangent bundle of the moving interface and $\nnk$ be the (Eulerian) unit normal (We refer Lemma \ref{geometric} for the precise definition).
+Let $\Pi$ be the canonical normal project defined on the tangent bundle of the moving interface and $\nnk$ be the (Eulerian) unit normal (We refer to Lemma \ref{geometric} for the precise definition).
 The energy functional of the nonlinear approximate problem \eqref{MHDLkk0} is defined to be

-where { }
+where

-The energy constructed above looks much more complicated than \eqref{lwpenergy}, but it is in fact quite natural.
-First, $E_\kk^{(1)}$ constitutes the non-weighted energies which are needed in order to close the a priori estimate for the MHD equations without the artificial viscosity (cf. Luo-Zhang \cite{luozhangMHDST3.5}).
-Then $E_{\kk}^{(2)}$ consists of the $\kk$-weighted higher order energy terms produced by the artificial viscosity when dealing with the tangential estimates.
+The energy constructed above looks much more complicated than \eqref{lwpenergy}, but it is quite natural.
+First, $E_\kk^{(1)}$ constitutes the non-weighted energies that are needed to close the a priori estimate for the MHD equations without the artificial viscosity (cf. Luo-Zhang \cite{luozhangMHDST3.5}).
+Then $E_{\kk}^{(2)}$ consists of the $\kk$-weighted higher-order energy terms produced by the artificial viscosity when dealing with the tangential estimates.

 Besides, extra error terms are generated when all the derivatives fall on the smoothed Eulerian normal $\nnk$ in the construction of $E_{\kk}^{(2)}$.
-Since $E_\kk^{(2)}$ only gives us higher order control of the normal component instead of all components.
-Most of the top order error terms should be treated by moving them to the interior with the help of Sobolev trace lemma, and we use $E_{\kk}^{(3)}$ to record all of them.
-Nevertheless, due to the strong coupling structure (see Subsection \ref{5CS} for more details) between the velocity and the magnetic field, the terms in $E_\kk^{(3)}$ must be controlled together via the Hodge-type div-curl estimate and thus we have to include the associated magnetic terms in $E_\kk^{(3)}$ as well.
+Since $E_\kk^{(2)}$ only gives us higher-order control of the normal component instead of all components.
+Most of the top order error terms should be treated by moving them to the interior with the help of the Sobolev trace lemma, and we use $E_{\kk}^{(3)}$ to record all of them.
+Nevertheless, due to the strong coupling structure (see Subsection \ref{5CS} for more details) between the velocity and the magnetic field, the terms in $E_\kk^{(3)}$ must be controlled together via the Hodge-type div-curl estimate, and thus we have to include the associated magnetic terms in $E_\kk^{(3)}$ as well.

 When closing the energy estimates of $E_{\kk}^{(2)}$ and $E_{\kk}^{(3)}$, and $\TP^3\p_t$-tangential estimates, one needs the control of $\sqrt{\kk}$-weighted $H^5(\Gamma)$-norms of $\eta,v$ and $\bp\eta$ recorded in Lemma \ref{super control}.
 These $\sqrt{\kk}$-weighted bounds can be established by considering $\TP^4,\TP^4\p_t,\TP^4\bp$-differentiated smoothed Young-Laplace boundary condition.
 See also Coutand-Shkoller \cite[Lemma 12.6]{coutand2007LWP}.